THESE TERMS AND CONDITIONS ARE ENTERED IN TO BETWEEN:

 6. PRICE AND PAYMENT

 6.1 The price for the programme.
 The price of the programme is $7,000 (USD) (exclusive of VAT).
-Discounts may be offered in writing from time to time.
+Discounts may be offered in writing from time to time and will be reflected in the price.

 6.2 We will pass on changes in the rate of VAT.
 If the rate of VAT changes between your order date and the date we supply the programme, we will adjust the rate of VAT that you pay, unless you have already paid for the programme in full before the change in the rate of VAT takes effect.